 We have been unknowingly trained by Hollywood to see the longbow as the most common and widely used type of bow in history.
 Though the longbow was famous, specifically the English longbow, for its use in warfare, it is important to note that the short bow had its own set of advantages.

-Short bows were used by the horsemen of Genghis Khan who conquered much of the known world during their time.
+Short bows were the types of bows used by the horsemen of Genghis Khan who conquered much of the known world during their time.
 Short bows were also used in guerrilla warfare to conduct raids, ambushes, and other mobile forms of attack on intended targets.

 Though it is difficult to determine which is better without knowing its intended use, we can put them side by side in several categories and compare and contrast the pros and cons of each.
 Let us compare the longbow and the short bow in the following categories: power, range, speed, aiming, draw length, portability, cost, and hunting practicality.
 It is through these categories that we will attempt to determine which is better.
 The longbow, or the short bow?